What causes tides and tidal currents?

 In the second part of this lesson, students will design and prepare educational materials that can be used to explain the fundamental tidal phenomenon as part of introductory middle school oceanography lessons.

-Note: This lesson is based, in part, on an activity created by Claire Silva, Biology Teacher
+[Note: This lesson is based, in part, on an activity created by Claire Silva, Biology Teacher, Langley High School, McLean, VA]

 Have students or student groups prepare visual materials that could be used to explain tides and tidal currents to a 5th or 6th grade science class.
 Appropriate materials may include physical models (e.g., mobiles), visual media (e.g., Powerpoint® presentations; computer animations), theatrical presentations (e.g., drama; music; dance), or publications.
 Materials produced should support explanations about:

-www.vims.edu/bridge - Click on "Ocean Science Topics" in the navigation menu to the left, then "Physics."
-There are many resources on tides and currents in these pages.
+www.vims.edu/bridge – Click on "Ocean Science Topics" in the navigation menu to the left, then "Physics," and then the "Tides" button at the top of the page.

 Have students write a short essay on why knowledge about tides and water levels is (or might be) important in their own lives.